The Information Guide was created by the Cincinnati Reds to assist Guests during their visits to Great American Ball Park.

 Batting practice begins two hours (2) before each home game.
 Times are approximate and subject to change without prior notification and at the discretion of either team.
 Be careful of batted and thrown balls while watching batting practice.

 Looking for the perfect way to make your friends' or family members' special day extra special this season?
-For $56 you can give them a Cincinnati Reds Birthday Package.
-Your special guest will receive a scoreboard message, Reds birthday card and a birthday package filled with Reds goodies delivered by the Scotts Reds Rally Pack.
+For $50 you can give them a Cincinnati Reds Birthday Package.
+Your special guest will receive a scoreboard message, Reds birthday card and a birthday package filled with Reds goodies delivered by the Reds Rally Pack.
 To inquire about a birthday package for your special occasion, including payment options, contact the Promotional Events Department at (513) 765-7100.
-Birthday Packages must be ordered three business days in advance.
+Birthday Packages must be ordered two business days in advance.

 Full bodysuits are not permitted inside of Great American Ball Park.
 Any covering over the face and head needs to be removed before entry is permitted.
 It may not be put back on once inside the ballpark.